Västerhejde: Geography

-Located within Västerhejde socken are Vibble, Bjärs, Nygårds fishing village with an adjacent manor and sheep farm, as well as Högklint, a small settlement by the coast.
-Högklint is also the name of the high cliff with an almost vertical 48 m drop down to the sea.
-There are several small caves in the steep cliff side.
+Located within Västerhejde socken are the settlements of Vibble, Bjärs, and Nygårds fishing village with an adjacent manor and sheep farm, as well as Högklint, a small settlement by the coast.
+Högklint is also the name of the high cliff with an almost vertical 48 m drop down to the sea and contains several small caves in the steep cliff side.

 One of the asteroids in the asteroid belt, 10554 Västerhejde, is named after this place.